markymawk/ItemEx/README.md

 BrawlCrate scripts to manage ItemGen (stage item generation) data in stage .pac files for use with the ItemEx codebase.

 ## Installation
-*Python 3.11.x or newer recommended.
-Set the Python install path inside Tools > Settings > BrawlAPI tab.*
+*BrawlCrate v0.42 or newer recommended.
+Compatibility with older versions not guaranteed.*

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click Add, then paste the link to this Github repo: https://github.com/markymawk/ItemEx